beyond-all-reason/tachyon/docs/schema/lobby.md

 ## UpdateMods

 Update the mods for the lobby.
 Only the lobby boss can change mods.
-Order matters!

 - Endpoint Type: **Request** -> **Response**
 - Source: **User**